-Students need to make payment arrangements through the Business Office; consult the "Calendar and Deadlines" for specific deadlines.
+Students will need to make payments and/or enroll in a payment plan on Edgewood Express; consult the "Calendar and Deadlines" for specific deadlines.
 If tuition has not been paid, or a payment plan has not been established by the appropriate deadline, a student will be withdrawn from all classes.
 A \$50.00 fee will be charged to reinstate a student for their courses.
 Applying for or receiving financial aid does not constitute a fee payment.